arunklenin97/AmExpert-2021/README.md

 Used count based label encoding technique and one hot encoding technique to convert categorical features

-Trained the dataset after scaling using logistc regression and the top products are sorted based on the distnace from predicted probability and decison cutoff for all the products.
-A cutoff vector which maximizes ROC AUC has been calculated.
+Trained the dataset after scaling using logistc regression and the top products are sorted based on the distance from predicted probability and decison cutoff for all the products.
+A cutoff vector which maximizes ROC AUC has been calculated for it and the product which is farthest from cutoff has been given first preference.

+Truncated the list to a maximum size of 3 to create te final output